 Welcome Back: From the Dean of Students

-Personally, I always enjoy the start of a new academic year - it is easy to get caught up in the excitement of seeing newly enrolled students and their families move into the residence halls and attend Convocation.
-Our returning students come back to campus with stories of their adventures studying abroad, co-oping or work experiences.
+Personally, I always enjoy the start of a new academic year — it is a time filled with emotion and fanfare.
+It is easy to get caught up in the excitement of seeing newly enrolled students and their families move in to the residence halls and attend New Student Convocation.
+Our returning students come back to campus with stories of their study abroad adventures or co-op, internship, or work experiences.
 It is also a time to reconnect with faculty or meet new faculty and staff who have recently arrived at Georgia Tech.

-For some parents it is potentially a time filled with emotion and some worry.
-Rest assured that there are an array of support services that exist for both you and your student.
-The reality is we are only a telephone or e-mail message away.
-I recommend that parents take advantage of all the services, programs, and support Georgia Tech offers, particularly, our Parents Program.
-Being involved with our Parents Program is one of the best means to stay informed about life at Georgia Tech, important deadlines/dates, and ways that you can get involved on and off campus.
+For some parents it is potentially a time filled with emotion and some worry — a very normal response.
+Rest assured there are support services for both you and your student.
+The reality is, we are only a telephone call or email message away.
+I recommend that parents take advantage of all the services, programs, and support Georgia Tech offers, particularly our Parents Program (www.parents.gatech.edu).
+Being involved with our Parents Program is one of the best means to stay informed about life at Georgia Tech, important deadlines/dates, and ways you can become more involved in the Tech community.

 All of our students will experience many new and wonderful things over the next few months and academic year.
-As parents, I ask that you encourage them to take advantage of all that Georgia Tech has to offer both in and out of the classroom.
-If you and/or your student feel that they could benefit from the support services offered at Georgia Tech, please advise them to seek help quickly.
-Proactively addressing issues early on allows students a chance of being more successful.
+I ask that you, as parents, encourage your student to take advantage of all Georgia Tech has to offer, both in and out of the classroom.
+And if you feel that your student could benefit from the support services offered at Georgia Tech, please advise him or her to seek help quickly.
+Identifying and addressing issues early on offers students a greater opportunity to succeed.

-Georgia Tech is a wonderful place filled with great opportunities and challenges.
-The Office of the Dean of Students is here to serve you and your students.
-Please do not hesitate to contact me with a question, feedback, or just to let me know how your son/daughter is enjoying their Georgia Tech experience.
-I can be reached at firstname.lastname@example.org or by telephone, 404.894.6367.
+Georgia Tech is a wonderful place filled with great opportunities and challenges, and the Office of the Dean of Students is here to serve you and your student.
+Please do not hesitate to contact me with a question or feedback, or just to let me know how your son/daughter is enjoying the Georgia Tech experience.
+I can be reached at email@example.com or 404.894.6367.
 Go Jackets!